 4. Avoid Particle Board Cabinets

 Particleboard cabinets seem like the cheapest, easiest way to add storage to your bathroom.
 Unfortunately, particleboard is made with formaldehyde, a chemical that can leech out of the wood over time.
 Particleboard also fails to hold up as well as traditional wooden cabinets, which means that under the stress of regular use, it won’t be long before it has to be replaced.
 In this situation, the best thing you can do for the environment is choose a solid wood cabinet that will have a longer lifespan and keep the chemicals out of your home.

-5. Use Green Cleaning Agents
+5. Use Green Cleaning Products